There are three general types of UK business data (B2B) data and they can be split into the following categories:

 Your database of prospects

 Of the next highest value are your prospects.
 Your prospects already know about your company and its products and services.

-Just as with your customer data base, you should stay in regular touch with your prospects either by email marketing or telemarketing.
-If you work your data base of prospects right, you’ll make a lot of sales from them.
+If you work your database of prospects right, you’ll make a lot of sales from them.

-This is the great unknown and this is where the opportunity lies to insert yourself into a supply chain currently occupied by your competitors.
+This is the great unknown as this is where the opportunity lies to insert yourself into a supply chain currently occupied by your competitors.

-The number of potential clients you have on your customer database and prospects database is dwarfed by the number of potential customers waiting out there for you to contact them.
+The number of clients you have on your customer database and prospects database is dwarfed compared with the number of potential customers waiting for you to contact them.

 So, how do you find them?

 Getting to know everyone else on UK business data lists

 In the UK, business data is either sold by list owners or by list brokers.